abinit/abinit/doc/tutorial/eph4zpr.md

 abinit teph4zpr_4.in > teph4zpr_4.log 2> err &
 ```

-using the following input file:
+and the following input file:

 {% dialog tests/tutorespfn/Input/teph4zpr_4.in %}